 Have a plan for who will test what.
 Make sure you have at least one PC user and one Mac user as well as access to various browsers and devices

-‘Jon: Asked vendor for a list of faculty using tool integration with or without Blackboard.
+Asked vendor for a list of faculty using tool integration with or without Canvas.
 Asked applicable faculty to help with testing, usually one would come to testing session and help

 Talk to the Vendor Reps